st4rgut24/my_rpc_node/README.md

-Create your own app for your self-hosted bitcoin full node.
+Host your own website for your self-hosted bitcoin full node.

 Steps
 1. Get a Bitcoin Full Node up and running.
 There are many guides on how to do this online.